 The recent COVID-19 shutdown left me stranded in Amsterdam with the time I needed to launch two new and exciting projects.
 One is a book called Moon Tide, Cape Cod Poems, and the other is a very small press called Sea Crow Press.
 Watch this space, because more is coming from Sea Crow, including a Wisdom Journal for Difficult Times, with magic, meditations, yoga, and writing prompts to help you retell your stories to rebuild the future.

-Moon Tide will be available in July 2020, and if you can’t get to Cape Cod this summer, Moon Tide will bring the Cape to you.
+If you can’t get to Cape Cod this summer, Moon Tide will bring the Cape to you.
 I can’t get to the Cape myself, so the launching of Moon Tide is taking an entirely different shape than what I had planned.
-The original cocktail reading reception has become an online soft launch, details to follow shortly.
-Maybe we can have the proper launch next summer, but until then, I can confirm the old adage that once you have the sand in your shoes, you never truly leave the Cape.
+The original cocktail reading reception has become an online soft launch which you can check out below.